-B. Local Asset Management Plan
+C. Local Asset Management Plan

-Description of Proposed Changes to the Local Asset Management Plan in the Plan Year:
+Description of Proposed Changes to the Local Asset Management Plan in the Plan Year

 Pursuant to its MTW Agreement, PHA has developed a Local Asset Management Plan (LAMP) that describes the agency's cost allocation plan and other technical components of PHA's local asset management strategy.
 HUD approved PHA's initial LAMP as part of the MTW FY 2010 Annual Plan submission.
-PHA submits updates to the LAMP as part of the Annual Plan submission.
-No substantive changes are proposed to the LAMP for FY 2022.
+When applicable, PHA will submit updates to the LAMP as part of the Annual Plan submission.
+No changes are proposed to the LAMP for FY 2023.
 A copy of the current LAMP is found in Appendix B.

-C. Rental Assistance Demonstration (RAD) Participation
+D. Rental Assistance Demonstration (RAD) Participation